ramigs/strapi-nuxt-article/strapi-nuxt.md

 Go through the guide and make sure to select the following options:

 - axios and dotenv in the **Nuxt.js modules** step
-- Tailwind CSS in the **UI framework** step, which we'll use to style our app
+- Bulma CSS in the **UI framework** step, which we'll use to style our app

 ![Create Nuxt app](./create-nuxt-app-options.png)

 Once the tool finishes creating our Nuxt app,

 Let's edit the .env file and add an environment variable for Strapi's API URL:
+"Next, you'll need to make sure you have a .env file in your root project directory to change the VUE_APP_API_HOST variable to point to the lambda server you just started running."

 ```
 API_AUTH_URL=http://localhost:1337